 Reach.
-This weapon adds 5 feet to your reach when you attack with it.
+This weapon adds 5 feet to your reach when you attack with it, as well as when determining your reach for opportunity attacks with it (see chapter 9).

 Special.
 A weapon with the special property has unusual rules governing its use, explained in the weapon's description (see "Special Weapons" later in this section).